 11. The Owner shall initiate a regular program for the inspection and cleaning of the source reservoir and intake screens as applicable.
 12. The Owner shall initiate a regular flushing program for the distribution system.
 The system should be flushed on an annual basis, at minimum, and more frequently as conditions warrant.

-13. The Owner shall initiate additional corrosion control measures if corrosion issues continue to be identified in the drinking water system.
+13. The Owner shall initiate corrosion control measures if corrosion has been identified as an issue in the drinking water system.
 14. The Owner shall put in place a cross connection control program with ongoing testing and maintenance of cross connection control equipment.
 Special attention should be paid to existing and potential cross connections in the water distribution system such as bleed lines into manholes, unprotected watering stations, commercial and industrial establishments, and private water supplies.

 15. The Owner shall ensure that repaired watermains are disinfected by an approved method such as described in the latest Water Mains Standard for Disinfecting, C651 prepared by the American Water Works Association.
 The solution used for disinfecting water lines may not be discharged to a water course.
-16. Portable equipment must be provided for measuring chlorine residuals.
+16. The Owner shall ensure that when dealing with asbestos cement pipe, any removal, handling or transport and disposal of asbestos must be carried out in accordance with the Asbestos Abatement Regulations, 1998 under the Occupational Health and Safety Act.
+For further information, contact a Hazardous Materials Officer with Service NL, Occupational Health and Safety Division at (709)729-5536 or (709) 729-7037.
+17. Portable equipment must be provided for measuring chlorine residuals.
 The equipment shall have digital display readout, enable measurement of chlorine residuals to the nearest 0.02 mg/L, and shall be of a type approved by the Department of Environment and Conservation.
-17. A minimum of two sites on the distribution system must be checked for residual disinfectant (free chlorine, total chlorine) on a daily basis.
+18. A minimum of two sites on the distribution system must be checked for residual disinfectant (free chlorine, total chlorine) on a daily basis.
 The sites must be situated at or near the first consumer on the system, and near the end(s) of the system for each independent system operated by the Owner within the Owner's jurisdiction.
 Residual disinfectant level must be recorded for each site along with date, time, location, and the record signed off by the operator.
 Measurement of water temperature, pH, turbidity, flow and pressure would also be desirable as part of this monitoring.
-18. The Owner should establish an annual leak detection and repair program as a means to reduce unaccounted for water from the distribution system.
-19. The Owner should establish a regular program for the inspection, exercising and maintenance of valves, hydrants and mechanical equipment according to manufacturer's recommendations.
-20. The Owner, in consultation with the Medical Officer of Health, should issue a Boil Water Advisory (BWA) if conditions with the drinking water system meet any of the standard reasons for issuing a BWA as established by the province.
+19. The Owner should establish an annual leak detection and repair program as a means to reduce unaccounted for water from the distribution system.
+20. The Owner should establish a regular program for the inspection, exercising and maintenance of valves, hydrants and mechanical equipment according to manufacturer's recommendations.
+21. The Owner, in consultation with the Medical Officer of Health, should issue a Boil Water Advisory (BWA) if conditions with the drinking water system meet any of the standard reasons for issuing a BWA as established by the province.